steveloughran/cloudstore/README.md

 difference between the maximum performance of scanning the directory tree with the actual performance you are likely to see during query planning.

+To control the number of threads used to scan directories in production jobs, set the value in the configuration option `mapreduce.input.fileinputformat.list-status.num-threads`

 Usage:

 ```